Beinsezii/BSZGW/README.md

  ```

-### Message
-Function that simply opens a pop-up displaying a message.
-Possible expansion.

-## Experimental Features
-These features are still in conceptual stages and subject to many many reformats.
-### App
-A class that takes a widget/container and turns it into a single-window app with a .launch() function.

-In Example App, the code to create the interactable window with the widget layout is only two lines
+And finally, in Example App, the code to create the interactable window with the widget layout is only two lines
 ```python
 app = bszgw.App("App Name", grid)
 app.launch()